huxi/lilith/lilith/readme.txt

 - a multiplex Lilith LoggingEvent XML server socket on ports 11000 that is using zero-delimited xml-events, as required by ActionScript XMLSocket.

-Logging of zero-delimited xml event producer in Lilith has deliberately been left enabled.

 If Lilith takes a long time to start up and you are using windows you should probably execute regsvr32 /u %windir%\system32\zipfldr.dll to disable ZIP-support in the windows file explorer.
 It sucks anyway...